MicrosoftDocs/bot-docs/articles/includes/snippet-payment-test-bot.md

-To fully test a bot that requests payment, you must first [deploy](~/publish-bot-overview.md) it to the cloud.
-Your bot will not be able to receive the HTTP callbacks if it is running locally.
+To fully test a bot that requests payment, you can [deploy](~/publish-bot-overview.md) it to the cloud.
 After you have deployed your bot to the cloud, [configure](~/portal-configure-channels.md) it to run on channels that support Bot Framework payments, like Web Chat and Skype.
-Since the [Bot Framework Emulator](~/debug-bots-emulator.md) does not currently support request payment functionality, you can test your bot using either Web Chat or Skype.
+Alternatively, you can test your bot locally using the [Bot Framework Emulator](~/debug-bots-emulator.md).

 > [!TIP]
 > Callbacks are sent to your bot when a user changes data or clicks **Pay** during the payment web experience.